outerbounds/metaflow-card-notebook/README.md

 ### Dependency Management

-If you are running your flow remotely, you must remember to include the depdendencies for this notebook card itself!
-One way to do this is using pip as illustrated below:
+If you are running your flow remotely, for example [with `@batch`](https://docs.metaflow.org/metaflow/scaling#using-aws-batch-selectively-with-batch-decorator), you must remember to include the depdendencies for this notebook card itself!
+One way to do this is using `pip` as illustrated below:

 ```python
     @card(type='notebook')